functionless/eventual-website/docs/reference/eventual-client.md

 # Eventual Client

-The `EventualClient` is an interface that provides a set of methods for interacting with and managing workflow executions, sending signals, publishing events, and interacting with async activities in an Eventual Service.
+The `EventualClient` is an interface that provides a set of methods for interacting with and managing workflow executions, sending signals, publishing events, and interacting with async tasks in an Eventual Service.
 These methods allow external systems to communicate with and control the Eventual Service.

 ## APIs